-Outstanding balances at the year-end are mainly unsecured interest-bearing financial assets.
-For the year ended 31 December 2022, the Branch has not recorded any impairment loss allowance on amounts owed by related parties (31 December 2021: Nil) as these are not past due.
+Most of the outstanding balances at the year-end are unsecured interest-bearing financial assets.
+For the year ended 31 December 2024, the Branch has not recorded any impairment loss allowance on amounts owed by related parties (31 December 2023: Nil) as these are not past due.